HKdigital/hkdigital-jsdevtool/README.md

 DevOps is the integration of development and software operations.
 This project can be used to integrate DevOps functionality into your javascript projects.

-The project contains scripts to setup `NodeJS` (backend) or a `SVELTE` (frontend) project.
+The project contains scripts to setup a `NodeJS` (backend) or a `SVELTE` (frontend) project.
 After installation the project will contain a `devtool`, which can be used for running, building and managing your project.

 ## Status